waynodiablo/Oystercard/yelpv1.md

 ...
 ```

-(Note the `before` hook which creates a restaurant in the database before running our test.)
+(Note the `before` hook which creates a restaurant in the database before running our test).

-Run RSpec, and follow the path it leads you down...
-Again, a quick good at `rake routes` will show you that Rails has some built-in routes for you to use.
+Run RSpec and follow the path it leads you down...
+Again, a quick look at `bin/rake routes` will show you that Rails has some built-in routes for you to use.

-First, we need an edit link for each restaurant.
-In `app/views/restaurants/index.html.erb` to the code that loops through each restaurant, add:
+First, we need to add an edit link for each restaurant.
+In `app/views/restaurants/index.html.erb` add to the code that loops through each restaurant:

 ```erb
 <%= link_to "Edit #{restaurant.name}", edit_restaurant_path(restaurant) %>